Is Cyber Security Training a Legal Requirement in Australia

 Cyber security training is not a legal requirement in Australia in the way that a tax return or a workplace safety plan is.
 There is no penalty for not completing it.

 But the Privacy Act expects businesses to take reasonable steps.
-And when something goes wrong, the absence of structured training is one of the hardest gaps to explain.
+And when something goes wrong, the absence of a structured compliance system is one of the hardest gaps to explain.

 The businesses that handle this well are not doing it because they were told to.
 They are doing it because they understand that compliance is not about the letter of the law.
-It is about being able to show what you did and why.
+It is about being able to show what you did, what system you used, and why your obligations were met.

-If your business handles personal information and has no structured training in place, the gap is not legal.
+If your business handles personal information and has no structured compliance platform in place, the gap is not legal.
 It is practical.
 And it will surface when someone asks what you did.